 Most graduate schools require test scores with the application.
 UCF helps students prepare for the GMAT, GRE, LSAT, MCAT, PCAT, DAT, OAT, TEAS, and FTCE exams.
 Visit UCF Continuing Education to see the many academic review programs offered; some of which are online.

 There’s an office of Pre-Health/Pre Law Advising for students applying to any of UCF’s graduate programs that fall under these, next to 63 South that has advisors for tests, application questions, personal statement reviews, and mock interviews.
-They even offer free practice tests.
+They even offer free practice exams.
 Students can make an appointment or simply walk in.

-Taking an exams test prep course is optional and you may not need to spend hundreds of dollars to do so.
+Taking an exam test prep course is optional and you may not need to spend hundreds of dollars to do so.
 Taking a practice test a few months before the actual exam to see where to start studying will help gear how much studying you’ll need to do.
 By this point in college, you should have a good idea as to how you learn best.
 Perhaps online studying is not the best choice for you; therefore a local class or private tutoring may be a better idea.

 Some of the popular test prep programs are Kaplan, Magoosh, BenchPrep, Next Step Test Prep, and Manhattan Test Prep.
 Some students who are majoring in finance or business will also take the Level 1 CFA exam.
 The Princeton Review now offers a test-prep course for only $299.
 Students who enroll will qualify for their money-back guarantee.
 Many are offered as online classes which allow students to study at their convenience.
 Some also offer private tutoring in person or online, as well as regular classes.
 Wyzant pairs students with tutors from around the area and could be a cheaper option; some tutors charge as little as $30 an hour.

 Here a few additional pointers